tamucc-comp-bio/how_to/howto_organize_data.md

 * Avoid Spaces: Use underscores or hyphens instead of spaces in file, column, and directory names.
 For example, `sample_data.csv` is preferred over `sample data.csv`.
 * Use Lowercase: Stick to lowercase for names to avoid issues with case sensitivity on different operating systems.
 * Be Descriptive: Names should provide enough information so that anyone (including your future self) can understand what the file, column, or directory contains without having to open it.
-* Avoid unnecessary creation of additional directories and especially try to avoid nesting directories unless deemed neccessary for organizational purposes (avoid creating a maze).
-* Create a `README.md` file in each directory to describe the contents.
-[Consult this guide to formatting the contents of a *.md file](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-   * This will become particularly useful when navigating the project in [GitHub](https://en.wikipedia.org/wiki/GitHub), which will employ for storing, tracking changes of, collaborating on, and sharing the project.

 By following these conventions, you create a structure that is not only easy to navigate but also facilitates collaboration with others.
 Clear and consistent naming helps ensure that your project remains organized and accessible, both now and in the future.